WebOfTrust/keri/docs/Q-and-A.md

 ## **Q: Do verifiers, validators, witnesses and watchers all sign off `payloads`?

 Yes they do.
 For every cause there is a different payload.
-The main reason why all roles sign off cryptographical references is commitment to those sources (the payload in KERI is often a digest of sources) at a certain point in time.\
+The main reason why all roles sign off cryptographic references is commitment to those sources (the payload in KERI is often a digest of sources) at a certain point in time.\
 *(@henkvancann)*

 ## *Q: What is delegation in KERI and what does it benefit?